niharhEAVR/Web-Development-codes/day-33/14_advanced_array/02_notes.md

-Sure!
-Let's break down your JavaScript code line by line, explaining the concepts related to arrays, their types, and how JavaScript handles them.

 ### 1. Introduction to Arrays in JavaScript
 In JavaScript, arrays are dynamic data structures that can hold multiple values.
 They can be categorized based on their internal structure and the types of elements they contain.
 This code demonstrates how arrays can be classified into **SMI (Small Integer)**, **Packed**, **Double**, and **Holey** elements.